Larissa Henwood

 Larissa Henwood (née Lima e Silva; born 24 January 1994) is a Brazilian rugby union player.
 She represents internationally and plays provincially for Counties Manukau in the Farah Palmer Cup.

 Early life

 Henwood was born in Brazil but moved with her family to Portugal at the age of eight.
 She discovered rugby as an eleven year old in Coimbra.

 Rugby league career

 Henwood played for the Point Chevalier Pirates based in Auckland.
-She won the Auckland Championship and came close to representing Brazil in the delayed 2021 Women's Rugby League World Cup but tore her ACL for a scond time.
+She won the Auckland Championship and came close to representing Brazil in the delayed 2021 Women's Rugby League World Cup but tore her ACL for a second time.

 Rugby union career

 Sevens

 Henwood was called-up to Portugal's sevens team in 2012, but had to wait for four years to make her international sevens debut.
 She decided to try out for the Brazilian sevens team preparing for the 2016 Rio Games at 18.
 She was playing for Goianos in the Super Sevens when she tore her ACL for the first time.